Where to stay in Osaka? Check our guide to the best places to stay in one of the largest and most exciting cities in Japan

 Cost of Travel in Osaka

 Considering Osaka’s size and location, one cannot expect very affordable prices in this Japanese city.
-However, Osaka can be pretty affordable, especially if you compare it with Tokyo.
+However, the city can be pretty affordable, especially if you compare it with Tokyo.

 The biggest price difference between the capital and Osaka is certainly its accommodation prices.
-Eating out in Osaka is also more affordable than Tokyo, but not by much.
+Eating out in this city is also more affordable than Tokyo, but not by much.

 One can expect a budget of ¥ 10.000 per day per person to enjoy Osaka.
 However, that will certainly depend on your traveling lifestyle and shopping habits.